HOW-TO GUIDES

 Step 2

 A mechanical connection is also required.
-This needs to be some type of joist hanger to attach the side rim joist to the ledger board.
+This needs to be some type of joist hanger to attach the side joist to the ledger board.
 A Simpson Strong Tie L70Z was used with 1 ½” Simpson Strong Tie SD Connector screws.

 Place the L70Z angle bracket in place and fasten the screws through the designated holes in the bracket.
 Make sure to fill all holes in the bracket.